-- Saying out loud what they are writing about - Composing a sentence orally before writing it - Sequencing sentences to form short narratives - Re-reading what they have written to check it makes sense Discuss what they have written with the teacher or other pupils.
+- Saying out loud what they are writing about. - Composing a sentence orally before writing it. - Sequencing sentences to form short narratives. - Re-reading what they have written to check it makes sense.

+Discuss what they have written with the teacher or other pupils.

 Read aloud their writing clearly enough to be heard by their peers and the teacher.

-Writing - vocabulary, grammar and punctuation Pupils will be taught to:
+Writing - vocabulary, grammar and punctuation

-Leave spaces between words.

-Begin to punctuate sentences using a capital letter and a full stop, question mark or exclamation mark.
-Use a capital letter for names of people, places, days of the week and the personal pronoun $\mbox{\it 'I}$.
-MATHEMATICS Year 2 - page 1 Over the year the children will be taught to:
+- Leave spaces between words. - Begin to punctuate sentences using a capital letter and a full stop, question mark or exclamation mark. - Use a capital letter for names of people, places, days of the week and the personal pronoun 'I .

+MATHEMATICS Year 2 - page 1